-- Sooriyanar Kovil Temple was built by Chola King, Kulothunga Chola I in the year 1100 AD, the temple features a huge tower with three tiers and five domes at the top.
-The sanctum and the ardhamandapam are built of stone.
-This is the only Navagraha temple where all the nine grahas (nine planets) can be found in separate sannadhis (Sanctums).
+According to history Kulothunga Chola I built Sooriyanar Kovil Temple in 1100 AD.
+It features a huge tower with three tiers and five domes at the top.
+The sanctum and the ardhamandapam consist of stone.
+This is the only Navagraha temple where all the nine grahas are in separate Sanctums.

-- Once upon a time a great sage called Kaalava rishi was living in Himalayas region.
-He realized he will get a deadly disease of leprosy in the future and he was worried.
+Once upon a time a great sage called Kaalava rishi was living in Himalayas region.
+He realized he will get a deadly disease of leprosy in the future and he worried about it.
 His fellow sages advised him to worship all the navagrahas (nine gods for each planet).

-- Kaalava rishi also did a very dedicated penance towards the navagrahas and they appeared as he wished.
+Kaalava rishi also did a very dedicated penance towards the navagrahas and they appeared as he wished.
 He told his concerns about leprosy and he prayed that the navagrahas should help him to get out of the deadly disease.
-The navagrahas granted the boon the rishi won’t get the disease and vanished.
+The navagrahas granted the boon the rishi won’t get the disease.

-- Later the God of creator, Brahma came to know this and called upon all the nine devas (navagrahas).
-He told them, the human beings have to face all the happy and sad incidents in their life and that can’t be changed.
+Later the God of creator, Brahma came to know this and called upon all the nine devas (navagrahas).
+He told them, the human beings have to face all the happy and sad incidents in their life and nobody can change it.
 As navagrahas awarded the kaalava rishi navagrahas will get the disease on behalf of him and they should do a twelve weeks penance at south part of India.

-- Based on this curse all the navagrahas arrived to south India and did a penance to get rid of Brahma’s curse.
-As god of Sun (Sooriyan) was heading this penance he was at the center in this temple and the other eight planet gods were surrounded by him at this temple.
+Based on this curse all the navagrahas arrived to south India and did a penance to get rid of Brahma’s curse.
+Then, as god of Sun (Sooriyan) was heading this penance he was at the center in this temple and the other eight planet gods were surrounded by him at this temple.

-- If one bathes in the nine ghats in this place continuously for 12 Sundays, they will be saved from sufferings and blessed with a happy and peaceful life.
+- Devotees also believe that if one bathes in the nine ghats in this place continuously for 12 Sundays, they will be has a peaceful and prosperous life.

 - The peculiarity of this temple is that the eight other planets here, faces towards the Surya god.
 The Vahanam (vehicle) of Lord Suryanar is horse, which is called by the name “Saptha”, which refers to number “seven” in Sanskrit.
-The chariot of Lord Suryanar is drawn by seven horses.
+Several horses draw the chariot of Lord Suryanar.

 - Sree Surya Puranam is the first Puranam when the world came into existence, the first sound that reverberated was ‘Ohm’.
 Surya was born from this ‘Omkhara naadham’.
 Sree Markandeya Puranam has explained this factor.
 Suryan was the son of Sage Kashyapa and was the grandson of Sage Maarisi.
 Surya married Soorvarsala, the daughter of Vishwakarma.
 Vaivasvatha Manu and Yamadharmaraja were his sons and Yamuna, his daughter.